bridges-wood/bridges-wood/README.md

 ## 🚀 About Me
-I'm a final year undergraduate computer science student at the University of Bath, currenty on placement at Morgan Stanley.
+I'm a Technology Analyst at Morgan Stanley.

 ## 🔗 Links